Call for Proposals for Exploratory Research Projects

 The IPRC’s Exploratory Research Project Program (ERPP) will provide funding for a series of small and/or pilot research projects across the UNC campus.
 The purpose of the ERPP is to support research that will lead to an external funding request and/or a peer-reviewed manuscript.
 Emphasis will be placed on projects that address emerging issues in injury and violence prevention (IVP) and/or address research needs articulated by the IVP practitioner community.
 The IPRC seeks to support the development of junior researchers with interests in injury/violence prevention and encourages them to apply.

 A total of up to four small and/or pilot projects, each with a short (<12 months) performance period and a budget between $4,000 and $16,000, will be selected over a five-year period.
-This Call for Proposals is for the first exploratory research project, which should be capable of being completed by July 31, 2020.
+This Call for Proposals is for the first exploratory research project, which should be completed within 9-12 months.
 Proposed budgets should be between $4,000 and $16,000.

 Exploratory Research Project Focus Areas